sergodeeva/sergodeeva.github.io/_posts/2017-12-16-how-to-create-a-blog-using-hexo-on-gitHub-pages.markdown

 title:  "How to create a blog using Hexo on GitHub Pages"
 date:   2017-12-16 17:01:36 +0800
 categories: hexo
+description: "Step by step instruction on creating a personal website using Hexo framework"
+image: "/assets/post_images/2017-12-16-hexo.png"
 ---

 I was originally planning to create a blog using [Create React App](https://github.com/facebookincubator/create-react-app).
 It was extremely easy to set up `create-react-app`, but "the devil is in the details".
 So I decided to use Hexo framework instead, as did not want to spend much time googling stuff and figuring out the details.